vporton/vporton/README.md

 ## Smartest person in history

-As far as I know (Correct me if I’m wrong.), nobody else discovered more than one fundamental branch of mathematics (Von Neumann discovered several, but they are not quite fundamental), I did this about 3 times.
+As far as I know (Correct me if I’m wrong.), nobody else discovered more than one fundamental branch of mathematics (Von Neumann discovered several, but they are not quite fundamental), I did this about 4-5 times (dependently on how to count).
 So in a sense, I am the smartest human in History (except Jesus).

 I made the following mathematical discoveries (https://math.portonvictor.org):